Doppler effect

-The Doppler effect or Doppler shift (or simply Doppler, when in context) is the apparent change in frequency of a wave in relation to an observer moving relative to the wave source.
-It is named after the Austrian physicist Christian Doppler, who described the phenomenon in 1842.

-A common example of Doppler shift is the change of pitch heard when a vehicle sounding a horn approaches and recedes from an observer.
-Compared to the emitted frequency, the received frequency is higher during the approach, identical at the instant of passing by, and lower during the recession.
+The Doppler effect (also Doppler shift) is the change in the frequency or, equivalently, the period of a wave in relation to an observer who is moving relative to the source of the wave.
+It is named after the physicist Christian Doppler, who described the phenomenon in 1842.
+A common example of Doppler shift is the change of pitch heard when a vehicle approaches and recedes from an observer.
+Compared to the emitted sound, the received sound has a higher pitch during the approach, identical at the instant of passing by, and lower pitch during the recession.

-The reason for the Doppler effect is that when the source of the waves is moving towards the observer, each successive wave crest is emitted from a position closer to the observer than the crest of the previous wave.
-Therefore, each wave takes slightly less time to reach the observer than the previous wave.
-Hence, the time between the arrivals of successive wave crests at the observer is reduced, causing an increase in the frequency.
-While they are traveling, the distance between successive wave fronts is reduced, so the waves "bunch together".
-Conversely, if the source of waves is moving away from the observer, each wave is emitted from a position farther from the observer than the previous wave, so the arrival time between successive waves is increased, reducing the frequency.
-The distance between successive wave fronts is then increased, so the waves "spread out".
+When the source of the sound wave is moving towards the observer, each successive cycle of the wave is emitted from a position closer to the observer than the previous cycle.
+Hence, from the observer's perspective, the period or time between cycles is reduced, meaning the frequency is increased.
+Conversely, if the source of the sound wave is moving away from the observer, each cycle of the wave is emitted from a position farther from the observer than the previous cycle, so the period or time between successive cycles is increased, thus reducing the frequency.

+For waves propagating in vacuum, as is possible for electromagnetic waves or gravitational waves, only the relative velocity between the observer and the source needs to be considered.
 For waves that propagate in a medium, such as sound waves, the velocity of the observer and of the source are relative to the medium in which the waves are transmitted.
-The total Doppler effect may therefore result from motion of the source, motion of the observer, motion of the medium, or any combination thereof.
-For waves propagating in vacuum, such as electromagnetic waves or gravitational waves, only the difference in velocity between the observer and the source needs to be considered.
-If this relative speed is not negligible compared to the speed of light, a more complicated relativistic Doppler effect arises.
+The total Doppler effect in such cases may therefore result from motion of the source, motion of the observer, motion of the medium, or any combination thereof.

 History

 Doppler first proposed this effect in 1842 in his treatise "Über das farbige Licht der Doppelsterne und einiger anderer Gestirne des Himmels" (On the coloured light of the binary stars and some other stars of the heavens).
 The hypothesis was tested for sound waves by Buys Ballot in 1845.
 He confirmed that the sound's pitch was higher than the emitted frequency when the sound source approached him, and lower than the emitted frequency when the sound source receded from him.
-Hippolyte Fizeau discovered independently the same phenomenon on electromagnetic waves in 1848 (in France, the effect is sometimes called "effet Doppler-Fizeau" but that name was not adopted by the rest of the world as Fizeau's discovery was six years after Doppler's proposal).
+Hippolyte Fizeau independently discovered the same phenomenon on electromagnetic waves in 1848.
+In France, the effect is sometimes called "effet Doppler-Fizeau" but that name was not adopted by the rest of the world as Fizeau's discovery was six years after Doppler's proposal.
 In Britain, John Scott Russell made an experimental study of the Doppler effect (1848).